Devanshi512/Fyyur/README.md

 ### Overview

 This site started out with the front end and and user can generate real data with the help of POST API calls.
 It uses models and model interactions to be able to store retrieve, and update data from a database.
-Now it is a fully functioning site that is capable of doing the following, using a PostgreSQL database:
+Now it is a fully functioning site that is capable of doing the following, using a PostgreSQL database.

->> creating new venues, artists, and shows.
+>> creating new venues, artists, and shows.<br />
->> searching for venues and artists.
+>> searching for venues and artists.<br />
 >> learning more about a specific artist or venue or show.

 ### Tech Stack